RY4N247/RY4N247/README.md

 #### based in Glasgow, Scotland, United Kingdom
 ---

-#### 🔭 I’m currently working on the backend for my ToDoList application called TickList !

 <!--
 **RY4N247/RY4N247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.